How the Program Works

 How Your Contributions Help

-By including Climbing Out of Homelessness in your Giving Tuesday contributions, you’ll be helping us serve more of the Seattle-Tacoma area’s homeless.
+By including Climbing Out in your Giving Tuesday contributions, you’ll be helping us serve more of the Seattle-Tacoma area’s homeless.

 The more we raise, the more climbers and backpackers we can assist.